 The Summer 3D Lite is an awesome, stylish stroller with a lightweight (only 12 pounds) frame.
 It has a sleek, curved rear frame that looks really great, and several great color options.
 It also has a super low 4-position recline that goes way back (almost flat, which is great for naps and diaper changes), comfortable padding and wide seating, fits tall babies (up to 50 pounds), and a large accessible carrying bin on the bottom.
 It also has an adjustable canopy that blocks 99% of UV rays, but we found that it doesn't come down very far.
 It's also cheap, coming in somewhere between our cheapest and most expensive options on this list, at about $80-100 depending on color options.
 We do like the Joovy Groove more than this one overall, in terms of features, durability, and style, but the price point on this stroller is excellent given the bang for the buck.
 If you can justify the extra $100, then definitely go with the Joovy (below).
 In terms of negatives, we found that the 3D Lite isn't quite as well made as some of the other options, which according to reviews online, can lead to some issues like broken wheels or locks/levers.
 We haven't had any issues with it in our 8 months of testing, but it's worth mentioning.
 Also, we found that when it's reclined all the way back, the baby is exposed to the sun and rain.
 We also noticed that the folding/unfolding process is a bit more cumbersome than some others, but definitely still very easy.
 Another negative is that it doesn't stand on its own when folded, which can be a pain.
 So, some negatives to consider, but in a stylish package with a lot of decent features for the price point.

 Coming in at a high spot on our overall best baby strollers list, the Groove Ultralight is, surprise, the lighter weight version of the Groove, coming in around 14 pounds.
-To be fair, that's not really what we'd consider an ultralight umbrella stroller; the serious ultralight umbrellas (see our review of those here) are usually around 10 pounds.
+To be fair, that's not really what we'd consider an ultralight umbrella stroller; the serious ultralight umbrellas (see our review of the best lightweight umbrella strollers) are usually around 10 pounds.
 A bit pricier than the Graco Breaze, it is usually just under $200.
 But here's what makes the Joovy stand out: it has a huge adjustable canopy, a comfortable seat with 5-point harness, nearly unlimited recline positions, adjustable leg support, and lots of storage for both the parents and the kid!
 This is one of the best built strollers on the market, and it comes with a convenient shoulder strap to carry it.
 It also stands on its own while folded, which is very rare - no more leaning it up against something and then having the wheels roll out from under it!
 Overall, it has some nice bells and whistles that make it worth every penny!
 We really loved testing this stroller, and would have put it up above the 3D Lite if not for the higher price.
 Downfalls?
 Well, we found it much easier to fold than to unfold, with the folding process being a bit cumbersome.
 Also, the wheels weren't quite as smooth gliding as the Graco or Summer options above.
 The stroller comes in a relatively limited range of colors, but the ones they have are pretty cute - like "blueberry" and "purpleness."

 One of our best overall strollers of the year, this is one of the most convenient and easy to use strollers on the market.
 Everything is one-hand operation!
 Fold it up with one hand, adjust the recline with one hand, adjust the footrest with one hand, and adjust the canopy with.... you guessed it, one hand.
 Super convenient, especially when you're trying to hold your baby in one hand and fold the stroller up and put it in your trunk.
 The recline has 3 positions, the large canopy has a peek-a-boo window, and it has a carry/shoulder strap built in for when it's folded up.
 The seat is comfy and it has some nice extra padding in places that many strollers don't, like on the back of the buckle.
 A couple of more great features are for the parents: a large storage compartment underneath, ergonomically positioned handles, and a rear cup holder and storage pouch.
 We found the folding really smooth and easy, and didn't require and jerking or shaking around like some others.
 We also liked that it can stand on its own when folded, using a little kick-stand sort of thing; so you don't need to lock the rear wheels for it to stand upright outside of a store or restaurant.
 The stroller also feels quite smooth when rolling, but not quite as smooth as the Breaze, and the wheels are very maneuverable.
 The only real disadvantage here is that you need to rethread the shoulder harness from the back if you need to adjust shoulder strap height.
 Not a big deal given that you'd probably only do it once every year or two.
 So only a minor negative, but with some truly excellent positives.
 Highly recommended!
 Comes in a few different accent colors, like silver, green, and yellow.
 Falling down on our list, mostly because it's difficult to find right now.